-- b) That Council approves the tariffs and charges for the 2016/17 year, reflected in the budget tariffs 2016/17 document. - Electricity tariffs is subject to NERSA approval and is expected to be in line with the proposed increases set out in the budget tariff document. - c) That Council approves the budget related policies that form part of the 2016/17 budget documents. - d) That budget table SA 7 been populated from the approved Draft 2016/17 SDBIP and been submitted to NT & PT, 10 days after approval of the 2016/17 MTREF as per the MFMA. - e) That Council takes cognizance and adopt MFMA Circulars 79 & 82 that form part of the budget document.
+- b) That Council approves the tabling of the draft tariffs and charges for the 2016/17 year, reflected in the Draft Budget 2016/17 document. - c) That Council approves the tabling of the draft budget related policies that form part of the 2016/17 Draft Budget documents. - d) That the Budget and IDP consultation process with stakeholders will be held with Ward Councilors as indicated in the Executive Summary. - e) That Council adopt MFMA Circular 78 that forms part of the 2016/17 MTREF document.